 Don’t let that frighten you – when YOU make it, you can control the ingredients.
 I really liked this homemade chili powder much more than the store bought, it just has more depth of flavor.
 And, it was super easy to make – always a big plus in my book!

-You can easily mix this up in a bowl, but I love to use my mortar and pestle any chance I get.
+You can easily mix this up in a bowl, but I love to use my mortar and pestle any chance I get (this one is similar to what I use).
 Whatever vessel you choose, simply add your ingredients…

 Mix it up well.
 I did want to kind of grind up the oregano…it’s a texture thing for me.
 You could easily process this in a food processor too.